San Jose Diridon station: History

 A rail station at this location was established in 1878, when the narrow-gauge South Pacific Coast Railroad opened their San Jose Depot on the site.
 When Southern Pacific gained control of the railroad in 1887, the station was folded into the system and referred to as the West San Jose Depot.

 The current station opened in December 1935 as Cahill Depot.
-The opening of the depot was the culmination of a 30-year effort to relocate 4.5 mi of the Coast Line of the Southern Pacific Railroad away from the heavy traffic of the downtown area around the Market Street Depot, formerly located at Market and Bassett Streets, to the eastern edge of Willow Glen.
+The opening of the depot was the culmination of a 30-year effort to relocate 4.5 mi of the Coast Line of the Southern Pacific Railroad away from the heavy traffic of the downtown area around the Market Street Depot, formerly located at Market and Bassett Streets, at the northern edge of Downtown near St. James Park.
 The new depot replaced the Fourth Street line's station for passengers, though freight operations persisted for some time at the old facility.

 The Cahill Depot was a stop for several Southern Pacific passenger trains, including the famous San Francisco–Los Angeles train, the Coast Daylight.
 Other "named" trains that used the station were the all first-class Lark (a San Francisco-Los Angeles night train), seasonal Suntan Special, and the Del Monte.
 It was also a major station on the Peninsula Commute, the SP's commuter service between San Jose and San Francisco.

 Amtrak took over long-distance passenger train service in 1971.
 Fourteen years later, Caltrans took over the Peninsula Commute and renamed it Caltrain.

 Restoration of the station was finished in 1994, when the station was renamed Diridon Station after former Santa Clara County Supervisor Rod Diridon.

 In 1996, Santa Clara County voters approved a half cent sales tax to fund the 1996 Measure B Transportation Improvement Project.
 Part of this project was the construction of the Vasona Light Rail extension which included a VTA light rail platform at the Diridon train depot.
 The official opening date for this light rail extension was October 1, 2005, however, revenue service at the San Fernando and Diridon Stations began on July 29, 2005 to accommodate attendees of the inaugural San Jose Grand Prix race.

 The passenger platform was featured in the opening scene of Alfred Hitchcock's Marnie (1964) representing the Hartford, Connecticut, train station.